Manatees and More Things To Do in Crystal River The Manatee Capital of the World

 Places to Eat in Crystal River

 One of the newest places we like is St. John’s Tavern.
-The tavern is a total remodel of an historical building with great service and many draft beer choices.
+The tavern is a total remodel of a historical building with great service and many draft beer choices.
 They have a darn good burger too!

 Down the street is the new Kane’s Cattle Company.
 They advertise locally raised beef and the steaks are superb.
 The locals say Kane’s is a great addition to the food scene.

 At the end of the Ozello Trail Road, you will find a restaurant called Peck’s Old Port Cove Inn.
-This is one of our favorites.
+This is another one of our favorites.
 Fresh blue crabs highlight the menu as well as local clams.
 The clam chowder is one of the best you will find.
 Your view while dining will be the Crystal River basin opening up to a large bay.
 Make this one of the things to do in Crystal River!

-If you decide to make a Florida day trip an overnight stay, The Plantation Inn is the grand old dame of the area.
+If you decide to make a Florida day trip and overnight stay, The Plantation Inn is the grand old dame of the area.
 If you are looking for elegance, don’t bother.
 This hotel is convenient and has character at a very reasonable price.
-The hotel still has an inviting tiki bar outside and Plantation’s own golf course across the street.
+The hotel has an inviting tiki bar outside and Plantation’s own golf course across the street.